-Driver Learns Right Of Way Is Not Always Ok
+Right Of Way Not Always OK for Drivers

 Conversations surrounding motor vehicle accidents inevitably contain the question, “Who’s fault was it?”
 The distinction between who is at fault in an accident has a significant impact on who is responsible for damages and injuries sustained in the accident.
 But assigning liability is not always a cut and dry exercise, even if it is clear who had the right of way.
 In a recent decision from the Court of Appeal of Alberta, a motorist who had the right of way found they could still be held partially responsible for failing to notice someone else breaking the rules of the road.